r3wnad/Mask-ATM/README.md

 ## Introduction

-The project involves coming up with a mask dispensing system that alerts a person when they exit their home
+The project involves coming up with a mask dispensing system that alerts a person when they exit their home.
+With an added function of alerting the person when the number of masks runs low.

 ## Components